signorpipo/wle-pp/wle_pp/wle_pp/README.md

 The code folder can be found [here](https://github.com/SignorPipo/wle_pp/tree/main/wle_pp/wle_pp/js/pp).

+A default template project that already includes the PP library can be found [here](https://github.com/SignorPipo/wle_ppefault).
-A collection of Wonderland Engine template projects that already includes this bundle can be found [here](https://github.com/SignorPipo/wle_ppefault).
+A collection of playground template projects that already include the PP library can be found [here](https://github.com/SignorPipo/wle_pplaygrounds).

 A collection of assets that can be useful while working with the Wonderland Engine (like gamepads 3D models) can be found [here](https://github.com/SignorPipo/wle_assets).